aludin/BB10Apress/README.md

 Illustrates the QML language by building a simple custom control for visualizing a person's details as provided by company directories.

 ####SCalc
-Shows you how you can use a JavaScript library in QML by creating an extremely basic calculator.
+Shows you how to use a JavaScript library from QML by creating an extremely basic calculator.
 The calculator app is also available on BlackBerry world.

 ###chap03